Tuition & Financial Aid

 It is important that Lehigh University not only be a good academic and social fit but also a reasonable financial fit.
 The Office of Financial Aid is available to assist you in this determination.
 We are committed to meeting 100% of demonstrated need for all admitted undergraduate students who submit a complete application for financial aid by our established deadlines and strongly believe that this commitment, along with a cooperative and willing family partnership, can make a Lehigh University education an attainable goal.

 The Office of Financial Aid is here to guide you through the financial aid process and provide you with the information and resources you need to plan for funding your education.
 Please follow the steps below to learn more about financial aid and how to apply.
+If you are a non-U.S. citizen, please review our application requirements/deadlines.

 Step 1: Learn about the types of aid available, including grants, scholarships, loans and work opportunities.